GlobalFishingWatch/gfwr/CONTRIBUTING.md

 You can fix typos, spelling mistakes, or grammatical errors in the documentation directly with a PR to branch `develop`.
 This generally means you'll need to edit [roxygen2 comments](https://roxygen2.r-lib.org/articles/roxygen2.html) in an `.R`, not a `.Rd` file.
-You can find the `.R` file that generates the `.Rd` by reading the comment in the first line.

 You can also use options 1 or 3 in the [previous section](#how-to-contribute)